coredns/coredns.io/content/blog/coredns-008.md

 CoreDNS-008 has been [released](https://github.com/coredns/coredns/releases/tag/v008)!

-CoreDNS is a DNS server that chains middleware, where each middleware implements a DNS feature.
+CoreDNS is a DNS server that chains plugins, where each plugin implements a DNS feature.

-Release v008 has a lot of content, with new middleware and major features added to existing middleware.
+Release v008 has a lot of content, with new plugin and major features added to existing plugin.

 Please note there is an *incompatible* change to the `log` directive - it now only logs to `stdout` and so only allows `stdout` as the file name (which of course may be omitted).